ordina-jworks/ordina-jworks.github.io/_posts/2020-11-05-springCloudCircuitBreaker.md

 Onions, Potatoes, Celery, Carrots

 Now shut down the Soup application.
-Our list source is gone, but thanks to Resilience4J we have a reliable list to stand in the gap,you should see:
+Our list source is gone, but thanks to Resilience4J we have a reliable list to stand in,you should see:

 Onions